Representation-Based Exploration for Language Models: From Test-Time to Post-Training: Problem Setup: From Inference-Time to Post-Training

 \paragraph{Representation-based exploration for RL post-training} For our post-training experiments, we use the same representations $\bar{h}_\theta(x,y)$ as above, but directly augment the rewards with elliptic bonuses instead of performing coreset selection.
 Concretely, given the current iterate $\pi_\theta$ in GRPO, we first sample a group of $k$ responses $y_1,\ldots,y_k\iidsim\pi_\theta(\cdot\mid{}x)$ for each prompt $x$.
 Letting $\Sigma\ldef\lambda{}I_d + \sum_{i=1}^{k}\bar{h}_\theta(x,y_i)\bar{h}_\theta(x,y_i)^{\trn}$, we define the reward for response $y_i$ as\footnote{The bonus here can be interpreted as a \emph{leverage score} for $y_i$ \citep{drineas2006subspace,cohen2015uniform}.} $\rstar(x,y_i) + \beta\cdot \bar{h}_\theta(x,y_i)^\top \Sigma^{-1} \bar{h}_\theta(x,y_i)$, where $\beta>0$ is a bonus parameter.
 While one could also imagine performing inference-time coreset selection in the loop with GRPO, this approach is more practical and efficient, and it achieves significant improvements in performance.
 We refer the reader to~\cref{sec:rl} and~\cref{sec:appendix_rl} for further details.

 \oldparagraph{Why representation-based elliptical bonuses?} We summarize several desirable properties of these bonuses.
 First, by leveraging the hidden state of the model in featurization, the bonuses capture rich information about the generations, thereby incorporating the language model's prior knowledge.
-Second, the method is \emph{history-aware}: the covariance matrix summarizes all previously selected generations, and redundancy with previous selection (in representation space) is penalized.
+Second, the method is \emph{history-aware}\footnote{In the RL setting, we do not let the covariance matrix persist across multiple iterations of the same question, and hence there it is only \emph{group-aware}.}: the covariance matrix summarizes all previously selected generations, and redundancy with previous selection (in representation space) is penalized.
 Finally, the method is simple and scalable, involving no additional learning machinery and using rank-one updates to avoid costly matrix inversions.\loose